-At all points of delivery of this programme, parents/carers will be consulted and their views will be valued.
-What will be taught and how, will be planned in conjunction with parents/carers.
+At all points of delivery of this programme, parents/carers will informed about what their child will be learning and their views will be valued.
 External experts may be invited to assist from time-to-time with the delivery of the sex and relationship education programme, but will be expected to comply with the provisions of this policy.